-Project Management Office and Business Solutions is committed to advancing the organization's strategic goals and objectives through efficient delivery and alignment of key business and IT operational projects.
-We have a dedicated team of Project Managers, Change Management and Business Analysts focused on ensuring that priority projects are delivered on schedule, on scope, and on budget.
-Business Relationship Management builds strategic partnerships with the civic departments to facilitate strategy development, planning, and the delivery of Corporate Information Systems.
+Business Solutions builds strategic partnerships with the civic departments to facilitate strategy development, planning, and the delivery of Corporate Information Systems.
 This includes implementing community facing applications and internal business systems that support the business.
-Document sharing, Web Services (Saskatoon.ca), Leisure Services, Financial Information Services, and Revenue

-Information Services are part of the Information Technology solutions that support innovation and continuous improvement in the delivery of services to the public.
+Document sharing, Geographic Information Services, Web Services (Saskatoon.ca), Leisure services, Financial Information Services, and Revenue Information Services are part of the Information Technology solutions that support innovation and continuous improvement in the delivery of services to the public.

-Technology Infrastructure Services delivers IT solutions and services through an enterprise collection of hardware, software, networks, data centers, facilities and related equipment.
+Technology Infrastructure delivers IT solutions and services through an enterprise collection of hardware, software, networks, data centers, facilities and related equipment.
 In addition to ensuring sustainable future growth, this team is responsible for security, database administration, e-mail services, unified communications, office productivity suite, backup of the operations environment, and management of the corporate network.

-Client Support delivers technology incident and problem management to the organization.
-IT leverages a Business Service Catalogue to ensure services are properly provisioned and supported.
+Client Service Delivery is a function of our IT Service Desk, and is responsible for asset management, troubleshooting incidents and problems, and provisioning services to our clients offered in our Service Catalogue.
 The Corporation's end-user computer experience and overall functioning of the corporation's daily operational processes resides in the infrastructure realm.